 As a registered educational charity, we rely on the support of our members, donors and visitors.
-This is an exceptionally challenging time and we have experienced a huge loss of income this year.
-Although we have now reopened, we still face financial challenges due to restricted visitor numbers.
+This remains an exceptionally challenging time and we have experienced a huge loss of income over the last year and continue to face financial challenges as a result of the need to restrict visitor numbers.

 We are extremely grateful to our everyone who has been so very kind & supportive.
-We understand these are uncertain times for everyone and are very grateful for any support offered, no matter how big or small – our appeal remains open.
-If you would like to help, please donate, join as a member HERE, or purchase a Gift Card.
-Thank you for your support!
+We understand these are uncertain times for everyone and are very grateful for any support offered, no matter how big or small – our ‘Keep Us on Track Appeal‘ is seeking to raise £100,000 – if you are able to help, please donate, join as a member HERE, or purchase a Gift Card.
+Thank you for your kind support!

 - Is the Gift Shop open?